-The named SEND coordinator (SENDCo) for the school is Mrs J. Hartley.
+The named SEND coordinator (SENDCo) for the school is Mrs R Merrington.
 Mr D. Rhodes is the member of the Senior Leadership team responsible for SEND.
 Mr K Palmer is the SEND governor, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.

-The SENDCo has a teaching qualification, holds the National Award in SEND Co-ordination and is a specialist dyslexia teacher.
-These are Masters level courses.
-The deputy SENDCo is a qualified primary teacher who teaches in Enhanced Provision.
-She is currently undertaking the SENDCo course.
+The SENDCo has a teaching qualification, while the Deputy SENDCo is a qualified primary teacher who teaches in Enhanced Provision.
+She has recently qualified as a SENDCo.